Pogayo/Graphs/Generic-Search-Algorithm-in-Pseudocode.md

 ## Graph Searches Template
-All the graph searches, (Depth First Search,Bread First Search and the variations of these two such as Dijkstra and A* follow the same pattern).
+All the graph searches, (Depth First Search, Bread First Search and the variations of these two such as Dijkstra and A* follow the same pattern).
 Below is a template that describes searching in graphs.

 ### Pseudocode
 ```